promodsharuk/user-study/docs/aug_tf.gather.md

 <div style="border: 1px solid #ccc; padding: 5px; float: right; width: 34%; margin-left: 5px; background-color: #e6ffe6;">

-# What You Need to Know !
+# You might need to know !
 <span id="target"></span>
 **Issue:** How to reshape a tensor from shape `[?, 0]` to `[?,]` when using `tf.gather`.